Keyboard shortcuts

 Consequences

-Understanding the model’s nature lets you work with it productively rather than fighting its limitations.
+Carrying an accurate mental model of the model lets you work with it productively rather than fighting its limitations.
 You learn to provide the context it needs, verify the output it produces, and choose the right model for each task.
+Routine work moves faster; harder work gets the deeper variant of the same model and a more carefully constructed context.

-The cost is that you must maintain a dual awareness: appreciating the model’s capabilities while remaining skeptical of any individual output.
+The cost is dual awareness.
+You appreciate the model’s capabilities and remain skeptical of any individual output, both at once.
 This is a cognitive skill that takes practice to develop.
 Over time, it becomes second nature, similar to how experienced developers learn to trust a compiler’s output while distrusting their own assumptions.

 Sources